maranomynet/es-in-css/README.md

 Overall this is a "do less" toolkit with tiny API, that mainly tries to stay out of your way.

-Selector nesting and autoprefixer features are automoatically provided by `postCSS`, but apart from that it's all pretty basic.
+Selector nesting, `//` comment support and autoprefixer features are automoatically provided by `postCSS`, but apart from that it's all pretty basic.
 Just you composing CSS.

 For good developer experience, it'd be best to use VSCode with the [**vscode-styled-components** extension](https://marketplace.visualstudio.com/items?itemName=stmponents.vscode-stmponents)